Top 11 IoT online courses to boost your career (free and paid) IoT security (internet of things security)

 Challenges of IoT technology

-Despite its potential, IoT faces several challenges, including:
+Despite its potential, IoT faces several challenges.

-Safety.
 IoT devices -- especially those used in industrial, medical, transportation and infrastructural applications -- are often tasked with jobs that, if performed incorrectly, could put lives at risk.
-If a smart car's warning system malfunctions, it could cause the driver to neglect an obstacle or pedestrian.
+If a smart car's warning system malfunctions, it could cause the driver to neglect an obstacle or a pedestrian.
 A malfunctioning sensor at an industrial plant can be catastrophic if a key warning sign is missed.

 IoT applications and use cases